iterative/dvc.org/content/docs/user-guide/what-is-dvc.md

   Git).
 These placeholders point to the original data, which is decoupled from source code management.

-- **Data storage**: On-premise or cloud storage can be used to store the project's data separate from its code base.
+- **Data storage**: On-premises or cloud storage can be used to store the project's data separate from its code base.
 This is how data scientists can transfer large datasets or share a GPU-trained model with others.

-  > Note that [remote storage](/doc/command-reference/remote) is complementary
-  > from the basic features, and never required by DVC.

 - DVC makes data science projects **reproducible** by creating lightweight [pipelines](/doc/user-guide/basic-concepts#data-pipelines) using implicit